AxonIQ/reference-guide/part3/event-processing.md

 - `registerTrackingProcessor(String name)` defines that a processor with given name should be configured as a Tracking Event Processor, using default settings.
 It is configured with a TransactionManager and a TokenStore, both taken from the main configuration by default.

-- `registerTrackingProcessor(String name, Function<Configuration, TrackingEventProcessorConfiguration> processorConfiguration, Function<Configuration, SequencingPolicy<? super EventMessage<?>>> sequencingPolicy)` defines thata a processor with given name should be configured as a Tracking Processor, and use the given `TrackingEventProcessorConfiguration` to read the configuration settings for multi-threading.
+- `registerTrackingProcessor(String name, Function<Configuration, TrackingEventProcessorConfiguration> processorConfiguration, Function<Configuration, SequencingPolicy<? super EventMessage<?>>> sequencingPolicy)` defines that a processor with given name should be configured as a Tracking Processor, and use the given `TrackingEventProcessorConfiguration` to read the configuration settings for multi-threading.
 The `SequencingPolicy` defines which expectations the processor has on sequential processing of events.
 See [Parallel Processing](#parallel-processing) for more details.

 - `usingTrackingProcessors()` sets the default to Tracking Processors instead of Subscribing ones.